dpc3354/EC601-project/README.md

 wikipedia_url  : -
 mid            : -
 > the test program is get a newest text from "@YouTube" and the content is "@Same_The_Dodos"
-> the results shows below
+> the results shows above